evkx/evkx.github.io/content/models/mercedes/eqe/EQE_350_4MATIC/_index.md

 ## Drivetrain

 Mercedes-EQ EQE 350 4MATIC has an all-wheel drive system supported by two motors, one on each axle.
-The motors used are [Induction Motors](../../../../technology/motors/asm/) at front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at rear axle.
+The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 107 mm.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 82 mm, and the max is 127 mm.